kushalv238/credit-approval-system/src/alemeno/README.md

 These factors determine the credit score of a user:

-> What much percentage of the approved limit has the customer used to take their active loans?
+> How much percentage of the approved limit has the customer used to take their active loans?
 Since it is recommended that 30% is ideal ([source]( https://www.paisabazaar.com/credit-score/cibil-score-calculation/)), we give scores based on that.
 Weightage is 25%.

 > Percentage of EMIs paid on time vs EMIs not paid on time, since customers can pay in advance, a higher score is given to customers who pay in advance.
 Weightage is 30%.